- Premenstrual syndrome (PMS) describes physical changes as well as changes in mood that may occur around a week before your period each month.

 - Eat little and often.
 Eating smaller meals throughout the day can help avoid that bloated feeling.
 Your stomach will feel comfortably full throughout the day.
 It’s better than waiting until you feel hungry and eating large meals that may fill you up too much.

 - Avoid foods that are high in salt as salt retains fluid, which can make you feel bloated.

 - Drink water and avoid alcohol and caffeine, as these also cause bloating, mood swings, headaches and tiredness.

 - Eat foods such as fruit, vegetables, and whole grains.
 These contain complex carbohydrates, which release energy slowly, so you don’t feel so tired or hungry.

 - Eat plenty of vitamin-rich food, such as fresh fruit and vegetables, as these can ease symptoms and give the body an overall boost.

 - Maintain your weight at a healthy level.

-If you are still concerned about your premenstrual syndrome (PMS), why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.
+If you are concerned about your premenstrual syndrome (PMS), use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.